 Respectable Minority Principle

-Sometimes medical professionals decide to pursue a new or more radical form of treatment in order to effectively treat a patient.
-While the decision may place the doctor outside of the medical mainstream, he or she could have a valid defense to a medical malpractice claim if a respectable minority of medical professionals supports the line of treatment.
+Sometimes, medical professionals decide to use a new or radical form of treatment when caring for a patient.
+A doctor's decision to use a new treatment may place the doctor outside of common medical treatment.
+Doctors can have a valid defense to a medical malpractice claim if a respectable minority of medical professionals support the new treatment.
 Of course, the doctor must first inform the patient about the risks involved.
-(Failing to adequately inform a patient about potential risks can lead to a lack of informed consent claim.)
+Failing to inform a patient about potential risks adequately can lead to a lack of informed consent claim.